Pediatric Shoulder Injuries

 Complications include the possibility of neurovascular injury, especially with posterior and inferior displacement.
 An open fracture can occur with severe dislocation of the AC joint.Scapula Fractures

 These are relatively rare because the scapula is relatively protected.
-When the scapula is fractured, it is often associated with other, more severe injuries in a multiple trauma situation.
+When the scapula is fractured, it is often associated with other, more severe injuries in multiple trauma situations.
 The mechanism of injury is often because of high energy trauma such as a motor vehicle accident.
-Avulsion fractures are more common that fractures of the body of the scapula.
-Many of these fractures are associated with upper torso injuries, pneumothorax, bruising of the lungs, neurovascular injury, spinal fractures, skull fractures and intra-abdominal injuries.
+Avulsion fractures are more common than fractures of the body of the scapula.
+Many of these fractures are associated with upper torso injuries, pneumothorax, bruising of the lungs, neurovascular injury, spinal fractures, skull fractures, and intra-abdominal injuries.
 The rate of death in scapula fractures is 14 percent because of the other injuries found in these types of fractures.

-A full trauma evaluation is necessary in scapula fractures.
+A full trauma evaluation is necessary for scapula fractures.
 The person usually presents with the arm held by the opposite hand.
 Neurovascular status should be evaluated.
 X-rays should be done to view the scapula.
-An x-ray that is at a 45 degree angle to the scapula should be done to see the coracoid fracture.
-CT scan can help view certain kinds of scapula fractures.
+An x-ray that is at a 45-degree angle to the scapula should be done to see the coracoid fracture.
+CT scans can help view certain kinds of scapula fractures.
 A chest x-ray should be done because of the incidence of other chest-related injuries along with the scapular fracture.

 Scapula fractures can be treated without surgery in kids because the surrounding muscle can hold the fracture in place.
 If the fracture does not unite, surgery may be indicated.
 A sling may be indicated in most scapula fractures, especially if not displaced.